-Three major events in 1997 triggered a shift from public criticism to a broader movement calling for an exit from Lebanon: First, the helicopter disaster that killed 73 IDF personnel; second, the Saluki disaster in which five IDF soldiers were burned to death, and finally, the failed Anssariya operation in which Hizballah killed 11 Shayetet 13 fighters.
+Three major events in 1997 triggered a shift from public criticism to a broader movement calling for an exit from Lebanon: first, the helicopter disaster that killed 73 IDF personnel; second, the Saluki disaster in which five IDF soldiers were burned to death; and finally, the failed Anssariya operation in which Hizballah killed eleven commandos from the Shayetet 13 unit.
 As a result, the "Four Mothers" organization, backed by some Knesset members, openly called for a withdrawal from Lebanon.
-This was even an official election promise of Ehud Barak, who was elected prime minister in 1999 and fulfilled his promise in May 2000.
-The manner of the withdrawal from Lebanon, which took place rapidly while abandoning Southern Lebanese Army (SLA) members who had been Israel's partners for years, was also interpreted by Hizballah as an act of weakness.
+The withdrawal was part of the official platform of Ehud Barak’s campaign, which helped him win the elections in 1999.
+It took place in May 2000.
+However, the quick withdrawal from Lebanon and the abandonment of the SLA members who had been Israel's partners for years was also interpreted by Hizballah as an act of weakness.

-Hizballah was aware of the evolving public discourse in Israel regarding the military presence in southern Lebanon and followed it closely.
-The organization identified these cracks in the Israeli tolerance for warfare and acted to exacerbate them as much as possible.
-Hizballah attempted to do so through a combination of military activity and psychological warfare.
-Hizballah fighters carried out targeted and well-planned attacks on IDF outposts, exacting a heavy toll from their Israeli counterparts.
-These attacks were accompanied by a campaign of psychological warfare whose purpose was to eliminate Israel's desire to remain in the ‘Lebanese mud’.
+Hizballah closely followed the evolving public discourse in Israel regarding its military presence in southern Lebanon.
+In this way the organization identified cracks in the Israeli tolerance for warfare and acted to exacerbate them through a combination of military activity and psychological warfare.
+Hizballah fighters carried out targeted and well-planned attacks on IDF outposts, exacting a heavy toll on their Israeli counterparts.
+These attacks were accompanied by a psychological campaign to eliminate Israel's desire to remain in the “Lebanese mud.”

-It is also worth mentioning that Hizballah was looking carefully on SLA activity in the 'Security Belt'.
-Being the Israeli official proxy in the area, SLA's soldiers and facilities were an ultimate target for Hizballah's attacks and a 'litmus paper' for assessing Israel and the IDF.
-This 'soft belly' was also a fertile ground for intelligence activity of Hizballah, by exploiting the ethnic diversity of SLA soldiers for finding some 'weakest links' and recruit human sources.
+It is also worth noting that Hizballah was carefully watching SLA activity in the security zone.
+Being Israel’s official proxy in the area, SLA's soldiers and facilities were an target for Hizballah's attacks and a litmus test for gauging Israel’s commitment to the fight.
+Hizballah also attempted to recruit members from the SLA by exploiting their ethnic diversity.

-As part of these efforts of learning the Israeli side, Hizballah gathered much information from the media, mainly Israeli sources but also from Arab and international media.
-The organization closely followed the statements of politicians, interviews with IDF commanders and soldiers, and even academic and professional reports.
-They paid special attention to responses to successful Hizballah operations to examine their impact.
-This information was constantly collected and analyzed by Hizballah and played a significant role in the way Hizballah analyzed the struggle in real time.
-In addition, Hizballah's officials are interested in the Zionist ideology throughout the history of the 20th century to the present and its implementation in the state of Israel, including reading Israeli literature such as books written by Israeli leaders.
+As part of its efforts to learn more about Israel, Hizballah gathered information from the media, mainly from Israeli sources but also from Arab and international media as well.
+The organization closely followed statements made by politicians, watched interviews with IDF commanders and soldiers, and reviewed academic and professional reports.
+They paid special attention to how successful Hizballah operations were received by public opinion.
+This constant collecting and gathering of data played a significant role in the way Hizballah analyzed the struggle in real time.
+In addition, Hizballah's officials studied how the Zionist ideology developed throughout the twentieth century and how it was implemented in the state of Israel.

-Research Aims and Contributions
+Research Scope and Contribution

-The main question my research aims to answer is: How Non-state Actors shape an enemy image of their state adversary?
-The question will be analyzed throughout the case atudy of Hizballah's perception of the state of Israel and Israeli society developed during the 1990s.
-The sub-questions this study will explore are:
+This research is driven by one main question: how do non-state actors shape an enemy image of their state adversary?
+Hizballah's perception of the state of Israel developed during the 1990s will be used as a case study.
+Towards this goal, this research will explore the following questions:

-How Hizballah examined the willingness of both the Israeli leadership and the Israeli public to face prolonged fighting in southern Lebanon and to fight in Lebanon after the withdrawal?
+How did Hizballah interpret the Israeli leadership and the Israeli public’s conflicting attitudes towards prolonged fighting in southern Lebanon before and after the withdrawal?

-How Hizballah analyzed and interpret the motivation and resilience of IDF commanders and soldiers to fight in Lebanon in light of Hizballah's actions, the number of casualties, and the fact that the fighting remained controversial among the Israeli public?
+How did Hizballah judge the IDF commanders and soldiers’ motivation to fight in Lebanon despite Hizballah's ongoing actions, the number of casualties, and the controversy in the Israeli public opinion?

-How Hizballah looked over the SLA as an Israeli proxy, assessed its strength and stability, and evaluated its relations with the Israeli patron?
+How did Hizballah evaluate the SLA’s strength and stability while acknowledging that it was an Israeli proxy?

-Each of these questions will be analyzed according to three aspects:
+Each of these questions will be analyzed according to the following principles: